-Make sure to head to Visit London’s IGTV to discover a new episode of our London Stories video series every Friday, which shines a light on the people who make up the very fabric of the capital.
+Make sure to head to Visit London’s IGTV to discover our London Stories video series, which shines a light on the people who make up the very fabric of the capital.

-Check back later for even more ideas for things to do at home in London during the coronavirus pandemic.
-And make sure to plan ahead for things to do in London later in the year – from attractions, to key events and ideas for each month.
+Check back later for even more ideas for things to do at home in London.
+And make sure to plan ahead for things to do in London later in the year if you're not currently in the capital – from attractions, to key events and ideas for each month.
 We’ll see you again soon!